Jakub1994/Bookwithrecepies/README.md

 - IP set on 0.0.0.0  or your own
 - MONGODB_NAME Name of your MONGODB collection
 - MONGO_URL link to your MONGODB cluster - to do this you have to open your mongodb > go to Clusters> under your Cluster name click the button connect, then choose Connect your application.
 Choose the second option which is add your connection string.
 Copy your string in the field.
-- SECRET_KEY - set it as the most difficult key what u can think about, I used for that page [Randomkeygen](https://randomkeygen.com/)
+- SECRET_KEY - set it as the most difficult key what you can think about, I used for that page [Randomkeygen](https://randomkeygen.com/)
 - PORT set as 5000 or as you want your env.py should look like : import os